rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 - Used list comprehension to map each letter of the input word to its corresponding phonetic code.
 - Read data from a CSV file to create a phonetic alphabet dictionary.
 - Handled invalid inputs gracefully by prompting users to re-enter valid words.

 ---

+## Day 27: Dictionary Comprehension and Advanced Python Concepts

+### Key Concepts:

+- **Dictionary Comprehension**: Efficiently creating dictionaries with concise syntax.
+- **Conditional Dictionary Comprehension**: Filtering or transforming data while building dictionaries.
+- **Tkinter Basics**: Creating graphical user interfaces in Python.

+### Project: Mile to Kilometer Converter

+- Built a simple GUI application to convert distances from miles to kilometers.
+- Designed an interactive interface using Tkinter with input fields, labels, and buttons.
+- Implemented the conversion formula (kilometers = miles × 1.60934) to calculate and display results.
+- Enhanced user experience with clear layouts and dynamic result updates.

+---